yusufumben09/pwnagotchi/README.md

 ![50653A40-45F3-4D92-A89E-5FCBD20F60CC_4_5005_c](https://github.com/aluminum-ice/pwnagotchi/assets/12374267/04761c6e-f6a7-40b1-803f-6ee6e6bf2278)

 **I do not support the original RPiZW.
-The board is obsolete and unpowered.
+The board is obsolete and underpowered.
 Spend $15 and get an RPiZ2W.
 Issues about the original RPiZW will be immediately closed.**

 ---